-- 1. Apply general safety rules and current NEC and local codes. - a.
+- Apply general safety rules and current NEC and local codes. - a.
 Explain and demonstrate safety rules and regulations for working near or on load centers and safety switches. - b.
 Explain and demonstrate the ability of safe lifting and work habits. - c.
 Identify the code requirements for industrial and commercial locations. - 2.
 Install and maintain raceways, conduit, and fittings. - a.
 Identify types of raceways, conduit, and fittings. - b.
 Apply usage of raceways, conduit, and fittings as required by electrical codes. - c.
 Demonstrate the use of mechanical and hydraulic conduit benders to make specified bends to different sizes and types of conduit. - d.
 Identify other types of raceways and their associated bodies. - 3.
 Explain different types of three-phase service entrances, metering devices, main panels, raceways or ducts, subpanels, feeder circuits, and branch circuits according to electrical codes. - a.
 Explain the codes NEC and local codes) for the installation of a three-phase service entrance. - b.
 Explain safety precautions to be used when installing a three-phase service entrance. - c.
 Construct a sketch to install a three-phase service entrance. - d.
 Explain terms associated with a three-phase service entrance from codes and industry terminology. - e.
 Identify components of a three-phase service entrance. - 4.
 Prepare a job estimate including supplies and labor costs. - a.
 Compute the local labor cost for a given job. - b.
 Determine amount of supplies for a given job. - c.
 Compute the cost of supplies for a given job. - d.
 Justify in writing the total cost for a given job.

-Course Number and Name: IMM 1153 Electrical and Instrumentation Level I as an NCCER Instructor if administering the certification.
+Course Number and Name: IMM 1153 Electrical and Instrumentation Level I

-Description: This course includes Industrial Safety, Introduction to the National Electric

-Code®, Electrical Theory, Alternating Current, E&I Test Equipment, and Flow, Pressure, Level, and Temperature.
-Instructors for this course must be certified
+Description: This course includes Industrial Safety, Introduction to the National Electric Code®, Electrical Theory, Alternating Current, E&I Test Equipment, and Flow, Pressure, Level, and Temperature.